genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 **How to upload an attachment?**

-The attachment are uploaded together with the experiment data.
+Attachments should be uploaded together with the experiment data.
 In the "Upload" section of the Import application, choose the attachments from your computer along with your experiment data.
-On the "Import" step, the platform will recognize the raw data and the fact that you have uploaded unrecognisable files.
+On the "Import" step, the platform will recognize the raw data, and all additional files that were unrecognised will be added to the experiment as attachments.

 .. image:: images/attachments.png

 All the unrecognised uploads will be stored as attachments to your experiment.
-You can also upload more or remove attachments later on the "Edit metainfo" step:
+You can also upload more attachments, or remove attachments at the "Edit metainfo" step:

 .. image:: images/exp_attachments.png

-Or, add and remove attachments from inside the File Manager, when you open an experiment.
-There is an "attachments" link by the experiment name and
+You can also add and remove attachments from inside the File Manager, when you open an experiment.
+There is an "attachments" link next to the experiment name and
 description:

 .. image:: images/fm_attachments.png